-Fair value of investments is determined as follows:
+Fair values of investments are determined as follows:

-- 1. Short-term securities, which include short-term government securities and bank notes, are valued at cost or amortized cost that, together with accrued interest or discounts earned, approximate fair value. - 2.
-Fixed income securities quoted in an active market are valued on the basis of quoted market prices using the bid prices.
-Where a quoted year-end price in an active market is not available, an estimated value is calculated using discounted cash flows based on current market yields, comparable securities, and financial analysis, as appropriate.

-- 3. Equities quoted in an active market are valued at year-end quoted market prices using the current bid prices for the instruments.
+- 1. Short-term securities, which include short-term government securities and bank notes, are measured at cost or amortized cost that, together with accrued interest or discounts earned, approximate fair value. - 2.
+Fixed income securities quoted in an active market are measured at quoted closing market prices.
+Where a quoted year-end price in an active market is not available, an estimated value is calculated using discounted cash flows based on current market yields, comparable securities, and financial analysis, as appropriate. - 3.
+Equities quoted in an active market are measured at quoted closing market prices.
 Where a quoted price in an active market is not available for an investment asset or liability, a suitable method of valuation is used by management to determine fair value using appropriate valuation techniques.
 In making such valuations, consideration is given to the use of bid and ask prices, previous transaction prices, discounted cash flows, earnings multiples, prevailing market rates for instruments with similar characteristics or other valuation techniques that are judged relevant to the specific situation. - 4.
-Pooled funds are valued at year-end net asset values, as provided by the pooled fund manager, using the close prices of underlying securities held in the pooled fund. - 5.
-Derivative financial instruments, including foreign exchange forward contracts, interest rate futures and interest rate swaps are valued at year-end quoted market prices, where available.
+Pooled funds are measured at year-end net asset values, as provided by the pooled fund manager, using the close prices of underlying securities held in the pooled fund. - 5.
+Derivative financial instruments, including foreign exchange forward contracts, interest rate futures and interest rate swaps are measured at year-end quoted market prices, where available.
 Where quoted market prices are not readily available, appropriate alternative valuation techniques are used to determine fair value, such as discounted cash flows using current market yields or rates. - 6.
-Real estate investments are valued annually by professionally qualified independent appraisers, certified by the Appraisal Institute of Canada.
+Real estate investments are measured annually by professionally qualified independent appraisers, certified by the Appraisal Institute of Canada.
 The appraisals are in accordance with generally accepted appraisal practices and procedures, based mainly on the discounted cash flows or income approach.
 Direct and pooled fund investments are typically measured at cost in the year of acquisition, as an approximation of fair value, unless specific and conclusive reasons exist to change the value. - 7.
 Investments in private equity and infrastructure include investments held directly and through ownership in limited partnership funds.
-These investments are valued using market quotes, values provided by the funds' General Partners under limited partnership agreements or through the use of appropriate valuation techniques.
+These investments are measured using market quotes, values provided by the funds' General Partners under limited partnership agreements or through the use of appropriate valuation techniques.
 In determining such valuations, consideration is given to previous transaction prices, discounted cash flows, earnings multiples, prevailing market rates for instruments with similar characteristics or other valuation techniques that are judged relevant to the specific situation.